Repair & Care

 Caulk Gaps Under Bottom Of Baseboards

-Now you’ve installed this beautiful hardwood floor.
-You install the baseboards, caulk in the tops and all the corners, and ready for paint touch-up.
+You've installed the baseboards, caulk ed in the tops and all the corners, and ready for paint touch-up.
 Oh no!
 What’s that ugly gap where the baseboard hits the floor?

 My Tips For Caulking Bottom Of Baseboards